steemian/publicGood/STEEM.md

 ![Strategy](https://s19.postimg.org/7tqcdqzqb/rubik-500.jpg)

-The payoff is maximum when all players on a table go all in, but this is a very risky move, and the richer players on the table won't like it altogether.
+The payoff is maximum when all players on a table go all in, but, well, do you really expect your opponents o be that generous?
 Betting nothing may be a good decision in real life, but remember that the Arena only rewards the top 4.
+Betting ten is a shy and safe move, but won't make a fortune either.
 Build your own strategy, and be clever!

 ### The rewards